ZainBashir/Real-time-image-processing-using-FPGA/README.md

 A few zeros are added to account for missing zeros (the code is not perfect but works)

 To implement a different filter just change the filter coefficients in the code.

+Refer to the pdf fie called FPGA report for an explanation of the code and the stragtegy used to accomplish the given task.